vishnurs/Dictionary/README.md

 Please instantiate the class with one of the following datatypes

-  integer
-  string
-  double
-  array
-  object
+  integer,
+  double,
+  array,
+  object,
-  resource
+  resource and
   NULL

 EXAMPLE